xsultan/log4jshield/README.md

 <a href="https://github.com/xsultan/log4jshield#Contact">Contact</a></p>

-# Log4j Shield - fast ⚡, scalable and easy to use
+# Log4j Shield - fast ⚡, scalable and easy to use finder and patcher

 ### No Log4j vulnerability left behind